craffel/comp790-information-theory-fall-2021/README.md

 Hopefully, this will not only give you a deeper understanding of the material, but also give you some teaching skills along the way.
 However, *you should only take this class if you are game for a rather intensive and unusual course format*.

-Each class session, we will be reading a (sub)section from the textbook.
+Each class session, we will be covering a (sub)section from the textbook.
 A rotating subset of students will then prepare various presentations or other material based on the reading.
 The roles and schedule are subject to change depending on the number of enrolled students, but to give you a sense for the format, likely roles will include:
 * **Lecturer**: Prepare a ~30 minute lecture on the assigned reading for the class session.